 The people are looking for the Christ.
 Waiting expectantly for him.
-They think he might be John the Baptist.
-They're wrong.
-And being who John is, he tells them that.
+They think the Christ might be John the Baptist.
+But they're wrong.
+John is not the Christ.
+John is merely preparing the way for the Christ.
+And he makes that abundantly clear to the crowds.
 But that means they're still looking.
 They're still waiting.
 Waiting for the Christ to be revealed.